 Order Something High End: Especially at more luxurious properties like Wynn/Encore, Venetian/Palazzo, and Cosmopolitan, quality booze options are often available.
 We recommend going for gold and asking your server, or bartender if your preferred top shelf option is available.
 The worst they can do is say no.

 Enjoy your free drinks in Vegas!
+Hopefully, our tips for earning free drinks while gambling in Vegas were helpful.
 Our biggest piece of advice is to be adventurous and try something new, or top-shelf if available.
 You can have a watered-down beer back home.